Spicy Baked Salmon

 If you’ve been to our house for dinner, we likely agree on two critical points: 1) I’m not Martha Stewart (5 minutes and a look at the kitchen sink will confirm) and 2) dinner was delicious anyway.
 Thanks to easy recipes like this Spicy Baked Salmon, all that I (and you!) need to make a gorgeous meal is a few ingredients, a big piece of foil, and a baking sheet.

 This healthy baked salmon recipe is a riff on my everlasting, always reliable Baked Salmon in Foil.
-After making it (literally) dozens of times, I can tell you it is the very best oven baked salmon recipe.
+After making it (literally) dozens of times (and, all my other healthy salmon recipes), I can tell you it is the very best oven baked salmon recipe.

 It’s also incredibly adaptable!
 Instead of my usual method of using lemon and herbs, for today’s sweet and spicy baked salmon twist, I took the same core concept in a completely different direction.